Humancannonball/PersonalSite/platerecognizer-service/README.md

 ## API Endpoints

--   **/calculateParkingFee**: Accepts two images (entry and exit) and returns the calculated parking fee.
+-   **/calculateParkingFee**: Accepts two images (entry and exit) and returns the calculated parking fee, along with the raw data from the Plate Recognizer API for both images.
+-   **/analyzePlate**: Accepts a single image and returns the raw data from the Plate Recognizer API.

 ## Project Structure